Hell in a Cell (2015): Aftermath

-The night following the event, on Raw, Bray Wyatt explained that he wanted to claim The Undertaker's Soul and obtain its powers.
+The night following the event, on Raw, Bray Wyatt explained that he wanted to claim The Undertaker's soul and obtain its powers.
 Kane then tried to attack Wyatt but got ambushed and attacked by The Wyatt Family and was also carried out to the backstage.
 On the November 9 episode of Raw, The Undertaker and Kane reemerged and attacked The Wyatt Family.
-On the November 12 episode of Smackdown, Wyatt challenged The Undertaker and Kane to a tag team match at Survivor Series against two members of The Wyatt Family of his choosing, which they accepted later that night.
+On the November 12 episode of SmackDown, Wyatt challenged The Undertaker and Kane to a tag team match at Survivor Series against two members of The Wyatt Family of his choosing, which they accepted later that night.

-On the Raw following the event, The Authority held a tournament by pitting the winners of their respective matches at Hell in a Cell against each other to determine the next number one contender to Seth Rollins's WWE World Heavyweight Championship.
-Roman Reigns would win the final Fatal 4-Way match also involving Dolph Ziggler, Kevin Owens, and Alberto Del Rio to become the number one contender and face Rollins for the championship scheduled for Survivor Series.
+On the Raw following the event, The Authority held a tournament by pitting the winners of their respective matches at Hell in a Cell against each other to determine the next number one contender to Seth Rollins' WWE World Heavyweight Championship.
+Roman Reigns would win the final fatal four-way match also involving Dolph Ziggler, Kevin Owens, and Alberto Del Rio to become the number one contender and face Rollins for the championship scheduled for Survivor Series.
 On November 4, however, Rollins suffered multiple knee injuries during a house show in Dublin, Ireland and was forced to vacate the title.
 A tournament was then scheduled to determine the new champion, running through the weeks leading up to Survivor Series, with the semi-finals and finals held at Survivor Series.
-In the semi-finals, Reigns and Dean Ambrose advanced to the finals by defeating Del Rio and Owens respectively.
-Reigns then defeated Ambrose in the tournament final to win the vacant WWE World Heavyweight Championship, but he lost it immediately afterwards when Sheamus cashed-in his Money in the Bank contract and pinned him for the title.
+In the semi-finals, Reigns and Dean Ambrose advanced to the finals by defeating Del Rio and Owens, respectively.